pereiraleo447/worldbuilding-obsidian/Lands of the East/7. Session Prep/Session 1 (One Shot).md

 ## Strong Start

 The party finds themselves traveling the Great East-West Road, having accepted a rescue commission from Sueko.
 The remnants of the setting sun bathe the landscape in dappled streaks, and the subtle chill of the night air makes itself known.
 At a fork in the road, where the main trail offshoots deeper into the bramble, the party hears a rustling in the bushes...

+The party accepted a simple job comission on a nearby village, only to

 ## Scenes